ncatlab/nlab-content/pages/17343.md

 =--

-The key fact that makes def. \ref{LeftAndRightDerivedFunctorsOnModelCategories} practically relevant is the following
+The key fact that makes def. \ref{LeftAndRightDerivedFunctorsOnModelCategories} practically relevant is the following:

 +-- {: .num_prop #KenBrownLemma}
 ###### Proposition